 "Personally, I love Thanksgiving traditions: watching football, making pumpkin pie, and saying the magic phrase that sends your aunt storming out of the dining room to sit in her car." ~ Stephen Colbert

-2: 2011 Thomas Fogarty, Santa Cruz Mountains, Pinot Noir: On the nose a wonderful perfume [elegant] of dried strawberries, rich earth, raspberry and pronounced cola aromas.
+2: 2011 Thomas Fogarty, Santa Cruz Mountains, Pinot Noir: On the nose, a pleasant perfume [elegant] of dried strawberries, rich earth, raspberry and pronounced cola aromas.
 After the first splash down, I found this immediately appealing and approachable wine.
-You’ll find very generous, round tannins, nicely woven into the wines fabric.
-A real Pinot Noir lovers wine; soft but lush, presenting a raft of baking spices, cinnamon and sandalwood flavors, with a healthy splash of raspberry cola and strawberry pie filling leading to the plush finish.
-I found the acidity to be bright and crisp, and refreshing gently carrying abundant but nicely textured fruit.
-A complex wine, which I believe over delivers for the the price point.
-If this wine will be your first [as it was for me] experience with Thomas Fogarty or the wines of the Santa Cruz Mountains, a bottle of their Pinot Noir will indeed be a great introduction.
+You’ll find very generous, round tannins, nicely woven into the fabric of the wine.
+A real Pinot Noir lovers wine; soft but lush, presenting a raft of baking spices, cinnamon, and sandalwood flavors, with a healthy splash of raspberry cola and strawberry pie filling leading to the plush finish.
+I found the acidity to be bright and crisp and refreshing gently carrying abundant but nicely textured fruit.
+A complex wine, which I believe over delivers for the price point.
+If this wine is your first [as it was for me] experience with Thomas Fogarty or the wines of the Santa Cruz Mountains, a bottle of their Pinot Noir will indeed be an excellent introduction.

-This wine clocked in with a reasonable 12.9% ABV, grown at [various] elevations of 400-2400 feet in Shale and Sandstone soils and aged just 10 months in 3rd year French oak barrels.
-When you see the bottle, [see above] you may be a bit surprised to find it's sporting its throwback label from 1981 to celebrate their 30th anniversary.
-This vintage is reportedly going to sell for $36 in the tasting room and, of course wine club members will have first dibs.
+This wine clocked in with a reasonable 12.9% ABV, grown at [various] elevations of 400-2400 feet in Shale and Sandstone soils and aged just 10 months in 3rd-year French oak barrels.
+When you see the bottle, [see above], you may be a bit surprised to find it's sporting its throwback label from 1981 to celebrate their 30th anniversary.
+This vintage is reportedly going to sell for $36 in the tasting room and, of course, wine club members will have first dibs.
 As for my score, that is if you keep score?
 I gave this wine 93 points.
-This is a wine which has earned my highly coveted, "drink now and drink often" designation.
-So to the entire team at Thomas Fogarty, I say to you all "bravo-bravo" this wine is a real winner and perhaps one of thee best 2011 wines I've encountered.
+This is a wine which has earned my highly coveted, "drink now and often drink" designation.
+So to the entire team at Thomas Fogarty, I say to you all "bravo-bravo" this wine is a real winner and perhaps one of the best 2011 wines I've encountered.

-3. Garnet 2012 Sonoma Coast Rodgers Creek Vineyard, Pinot Noir: Another wonderful wine from a single vineyard source, which can be found on a high ridge somewhere near Petaluma and Sonoma.
-I discovered this wine earlier this year, when I met up with Alison Crowe at her deluxe winemaking sanctuary in 2013. at In the glass you'll find a wonderful cranberry colored core, floral and baking spice aromas swirling about, leaning toward the strawberry end of the flavor spectrum.
-On the plate a well-balanced attack of baking spices, red berry fruits and finish is plush.
+3. Garnet 2012 Sonoma Coast Rodgers Creek Vineyard, Pinot Noir: Another fantastic wine from a single vineyard source, which can be found on a high ridge somewhere near Petaluma and Sonoma.
+I discovered this wine earlier this year when I met up with Alison Crowe at her deluxe winemaking sanctuary in 2013.
+In the glass you'll find an incredible cranberry colored core, floral and baking spice aromas swirling about, leaning toward the strawberry end of the flavor spectrum.
+On the plate a well-balanced attack of baking spices, red berry fruits, and finish is plush.
 I scored this wine 91 points.
 Just a fantastic wine from the SBC region.
 Garnet wines really deliver a consistent wine tasting experience and selling for under $30, it's quite the steal!

 4. 2013 Rodney Strong RRV Estate Pinot Noir: This wine is a fantastic bargain at just under $20.
 I found this wine to have a garnet colored core.
-The first whiff, reminded me sweet baking spices, rose petals and fragrant strawberries.
-On palate a nice attack of dusty-spices, sweet vanilla, sandalwood, a silky mouth-feel, and baked strawberries, mouth watering acidity, leading to the plush finish.
-Adds the perfect score to your holiday menu, I gave this wine a score of 89 points and a hearty buy recommendation.
+The first whiff, reminded me sweet baking spices, rose petals, and fragrant strawberries.
+On the palate an enticing attack of dusty-spices, sweet vanilla, sandalwood, a silky mouth-feel, and dried strawberries, mouthwatering acidity, leading to the elegant finish.
+Adds the perfect score to your holiday menu, I gave this wine a score of 89 points and a glowing buy recommendation.

-I say classic, because there is abundant forest floor, think of licking wet mushrooms, or smelling a fallen tree branch that has been on the ground for weeks.
+I say classic because there is abundant forest floor, think of licking wet mushrooms or smelling a fallen tree branch that has been on the ground for weeks.
 Freshly cracked peppercorns and fresh summer bing-cherries jamming on bass and did I say minerality?
 No, well there's plenty of that to go around as well.
 You could easily cellar this puppy for years to come, but it's enjoyable now.
-A word to the wise, decant is the word, sorry to disagree with the author of the wine bible, Karen McNeil who does not like to decant PN, instead she likes to see it evolve in the glass.
+A word to the wise, decant is the word, sorry to disagree with the author of the wine bible, Karen McNeil who does not like to decant PN.
+Instead, she loves to see it evolve in the glass.
 Trust me, decant this puppy for a full flavored thrill ride.
-This wine is $54 and I scored it, 93 points.
+This wine is $54, and I scored it, 93 points.

 7. Hahn 2014 SLH PN: In the glass a rich looking strawberry colored core.
-On the first whiff, wow, a wonderful perfume of dried strawberries, rich earth and raspberry.
-After the first splash down, this immediately appealing Pinot is soft but lush, presenting a raft of vanilla, cinnamon and sandalwood flavors, with a healthy splash of raspberry and strawberry pie filling leading to the silky plush finish.
-A great performer from our friends at Hahn whose tasting room is found just 40 minutes from the center of town in Monterey, it has a SRP of $25 and is one of my top pick for this weeks festivities.
+On the first whiff, wow, an excellent perfume of dried strawberries, rich earth, and raspberry.
+After the first splash down, this immediately appealing Pinot is soft but lush, presenting a raft of vanilla, cinnamon and sandalwood flavors, with a healthy dash of raspberry and strawberry pie filling leading to the silky plush finish.
+A great performer from our friends at Hahn whose tasting room is found just 40 minutes from the center of town in Monterey, it has an SRP of $25 and is one of my top pick for this week's festivities.

 8. 2011 Red Mountain, Bel Villa Vineyard, Goedhart Family Syrah: This "Terroir Hunter" wine hails from Red Mountain in Washington State.
-In the glass you'll find the core leaning toward very dark garnet.
-On the nose compact ripe blueberry and black-berry fruit, with just a touch of olive aromas leaps from the glass.
-Really nice mouth-feel, plush and giving, balanced acidity, polished blueberry and blackberry and floral flavors are drawn from the nose, leading to a nicely penetrating finish, with touches of chocolate and espresso rounding out the experience.
+In the glass, you'll find the core leaning toward very dark garnet.
+On the nose compact ripe blueberry and blackberry fruit, with just a touch of olive aromas leaps from the glass.
+Really lovely mouth-feel, plush and giving, balanced acidity, bright blueberry and blackberry and floral flavors are drawn from the nose, leading to a nicely penetrating finish, with touches of chocolate and espresso rounding out the experience.
 No score offered, just my hearty recommendation.
-An extremely well done wine, with plenty to offer for the $25 price of admission
+An exceptionally well-done wine, with plenty of thrills and chills for the $25 price of admission

-"Perfume “is the unseen, unforgettable, ultimate accessory of fashion. . . . that heralds your arrival and prolongs your departure,” Chanel once explained.The nose is pretty unique, burnt dried orange-peels, new baseball mitt [freshly oiled] but not off putting, a funky-monkey that will captivate and compel sip after sip and perhaps even the occasional slurp.
+"Perfume “is the unseen, unforgettable, ultimate accessory of fashion. . . . that heralds your arrival and prolongs your departure,” Chanel once explained.The nose is kinda unique, burnt dried orange-peels, new baseball mitt [freshly oiled] but not off-putting, a funky-monkey that will captivate and compel sip after sip and perhaps even the occasional slurp.
 It's a wine best served chilled, but not too cold.
-On the palate, bone-dry, high-acid, more citrus and a distinctive dried orange skins, textured tannins and a fine ground minerality.
+On the palate, bone-dry, high-acid, more citrus and distinctive dried orange skin, textured tannins and a subtle ground minerality.
 On the long lasting finish, a very compelling blood orange thang.

-The first sip is a head-back wow, you'll find this wine located on the drink now and drink often aisle, nice heft and the tannins are polished, leading to a lengthy finish.
-Gamey, herbal and earthy complexity help you get your head around the blueberry and black berry fruit that dominates the mid-palate, while the striking acidity keeps the wine in complete balance for the total package.
-Selling for a SRP of $29, it's great juice for this price point, it really over delivers and came dressed to impress.
+The first sip is a head-back wow, you'll find this wine located on the drink now and often drink aisle, nice heft, and the tannins are polished, leading to a lengthy finish.
+Gamey, herbal and earthy complexity help you get your head around the blueberry and blackberry fruit that dominates the mid-palate, while the striking acidity keeps the wine in complete balance for the total package.
+Selling for an SRP of $29, it's excellent juice for this price point, it really over delivers and came dressed to impress.

 10. Graham's Six Grapes Old Vines Port: You always need to save room for dessert and what would my blog be without a recommendation on one the tastier options for after dinner than this Fonseca Ruby style port, ready to dress up that pumpkin pie.
 A wine produced using advanced piston fermentation called, "port toes" and aged four years in neutral wood before being bottled.

 You can find this wine selling for about $20 or less most places.
-In the glass you can expect an opaque purple leaning toward a deep red colored edge.
-Sticking you nose the glass expect a raft of compact, intense, blackcurrant and cherry aromas.
-After the first slurp, wow nice, a fully expressive but firm, plump fruit flavors stretched over mellow tannin structure and a lasting finish.
+In the glass, you can expect an opaque purple leaning toward a deep red colored edge.
+Sticking your nose the glass expect a raft of compact, intense, blackcurrant and cherry aromas.
+After the first slurp, wow beautiful, a fully expressive but firm, plump fruit flavors stretched over mellow tannin structure and a lasting finish.